AndyFul/Hard_Configurator/README.md

 # Hard_Configurator
 GUI to Manage Software Restriction Policies (SRP) and harden Windows Home OS.

-This is the second beta version compiled: 7 November 2016.

-Run Hard_Configurator(x86).exe or RunAsSmartscreen(x64).exe depending on Windows architecture (32Bit or 64Bit).
-Do not execute RunAsSmartscreen - it is executed indirectly by Explorer context menu, when in Hard_Configurator the option "Run As Smartscreen" is set ON.
+Run Hard_Configurator(x86).exe or Hard_Configurator(x64).exe depending on Windows architecture (32Bit or 64Bit).
+Do not execute RunAsSmartscreen(...).exe - it is executed indirectly by Explorer context menu, when in Hard_Configurator the option "Run As Smartscreen" is set to 'ON'.
-All above files were compiled in AutoIt v.
-3.3.14.2

 Hard_Configurator makes changes in Windows Registry to accomplish tasks enumerated below: